govardhan-ks/ch-widget-sdk/packages/vue/README.md

 #### Basic Setup

-Install the platform plugin with an element in your Vue app:
+Install the platform plugin in your Vue app:

 ```typescript
 import { createApp } from 'vue';